 - Click on the New list button.

-- You will see a field with the range address.
-If it's necessary, you can alter it by picking another data range right in the sheet or by typing the correct one in this field.
+- You will see a field with the range address where the add-on automatically picks up your selected data.
+If necessary, you can alter it by picking another data range right in the sheet or by typing the correct one in this field.

 - Use the Enter a name field to describe the series of entries; otherwise, you'll see its first record as its name: